oracle/content-and-experience-toolkit/README.md

 ## License

-Copyright (c) 2019, 2024 Oracle and/or its affiliates.
+Copyright (c) 2019, 2025 Oracle and/or its affiliates.

 Released under the Universal Permissive License v1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>.

 ## Release History

+### New in Release 25.3.1

+**Updated**
+- Updated the versions of dependencies
+- Updated the required version of Node.js to 18

 ### New in Release 24.8.1